Trevor Story Player Props: Red Sox vs. Tigers

-Trevor Story -- 2-for-4 in his last game -- will be in action for the Boston Red Sox versus the Detroit Tigers, with Matt Manning on the hill, on August 12 at 4:10 PM ET.
+The Boston Red Sox and Trevor Story, who went 2-for-4 last time out, battle Eduardo Rodriguez and the Detroit Tigers at Fenway Park, Sunday at 12:05 PM ET.

-He racked up two hits (going 2-for-4) in his last appearance against the Tigers.
+In his most recent appearance, he had two hits (going 2-for-4) against the Tigers.

 Trevor Story Game Info & Props vs. the Tigers